DuiWeL-CpT/bstudio/README.md

   "images": [ "/path/to/image.png" ]
 }
 ```

+The **framework** property indicates which version of the Bootstrap framework
+to use.
+By default it is set to Bootstrap 3.

 You can add more values to the arrays if you wish your component to contain
 multiple files of that type.
 The **images** array should contain paths to